You are now leaving our website and entering a third-party website over which we have no control.

 What are the advantages of longer-term policies and who are they for?

-Longer-term policies (like 20-year terms) provide fixed premiums over longer periods.
+Longer-term policies (like 20- and 30-year terms) provide fixed premiums over longer periods.
 These policies can be beneficial for individuals with long-term financial responsibilities.
+For example, if you have a 30-year mortgage or are starting a family.
 And with fixed premiums over a longer duration of a policy, policyholders can better plan their finances without worrying about sudden increase in costs.

 TD Term Life Insurance plans and TD Guaranteed Acceptance Life Insurance are individual life insurance plans underwritten by TD Life Insurance Company.
 Some restrictions may apply.
 Application subject to approval.
 See Insurance Policy(ies) for coverage details, including limitations and exclusions.